 In-kind education benefits are equal to the average spending per student by level, with basic education (pre-school to ninth grade), and high school (tenth to twelfth grade) included.
-Tertiary education was not incorporated, as it was not possible to ascertain in which public university the interviewee was enrolled14.
+Tertiary education was not incorporated, as it was not possible to ascertain in which public university the interviewee was enrolled9.
 Average spending per student for basic education and high school was obtained from the Ministry of Education, and imputed for students who attend public schools.
 Seventy-two percent of people who enroll in a public education institution attend basic education, and 16 percent attend high school, thus 88 percent of the public offer is covered in incidence analysis.

-In-kind public health benefits15 were imputed using an alternative survey methodology16.
+In-kind public health benefits10 were imputed using an alternative survey methodology11.
 The ENSANUT 2011-2013 survey was utilized due to its detailed questioning related to the use of health services.
 To impute the data, all of the persons who used a health facility (public or private) were identified.
 Because public services are free, only people who attended private facilities reported the amount they paid for the service.
 To address this problem, a bootstrap simulation technique was used to impute the average costs corresponding to the service received by those who attend a public health institution.

 For example, if the private average cost of maternity services is \$60, and a household in the survey used the same service in a public facility, \$60 was imputed as the in-kind health transfer.
-Since the ENSANUT survey includes a question on total income, health benefits are calculated by groups of one percent of the population, ranked by market income.
-To construct final income, it is assumed that each individual receives the average benefit taken by his or her income group.
+Since the ENSANUT survey includes a question on total income, health benefits are calculated by groups of one

-14 Public universities in 2011 were autonomous; therefore per capita costs can differ across institutions.
+9 Public universities in 2011 were autonomous; therefore per capita costs can differ across institutions.

-15 A country specific sensitivity analysis was completed with information from the ENIGHUR 2011-2012 survey, therefore no imputation was undertaken; results are available from the authors.
+10 A country specific sensitivity analysis was completed with information from the ENIGHUR 2011-2012 survey, therefore no imputation was undertaken; results are available from the authors.

-16 See Lustig and Higgins 2013.
+11 See Lustig and Higgins 2013.